Cuba Tourist Card + Visa

 Everyone not on the above two lists.

 If you're from the USA, you need a tourist card but you do not need a visa.
-However, the tourist card is sometimes referred to as a visa.
+However, the tourist card is often referred to as a visa.

 How to get a Cuban Tourist Card

 1. If you're flying, the easiest way is to get your Cuban tourist card (whether pink or green) from the airline on your last leg of your trip to Cuba.
 Here are the

 - If you're flying from Canada direct to Cuba your airline will likely provide the tourist card in-flight and the price is included in your flight.

 - If flying from Mexico direct to Cuba you can pay $20 USD (or the equivalent in MXN) at your airline's check-in counter.
 You will need it to board your final flight leg to Cuba, usually from Mexico City or Cancun.